2001–02 in English football: First Division

 Manchester City managed to make an immediate return from the previous season's relegation, and returned to the Premier League as champions.
 West Bromwich Albion built on their surprise play-off appearance the previous year, achieving automatic promotion to the top-flight for the first time since 1986 at the expense of local rivals Wolves, who had looked all set for promotion just weeks earlier, but went out of the playoffs against Norwich.
-The play-offs were won by Birmingham City, finally earning promotion after two successive disappointments, and also returning to the top flight for the first time since 1986.
+The play-offs were won by Birmingham City, finally earning promotion after three successive disappointments, and also returning to the top flight for the first time since 1986.

 Burnley finished seventh for the second season running, only missing out on the playoffs on goal difference.
 Local rivals Preston finished eighth, with former Scotland manager Craig Brown now at the helm after David Moyes left for Everton.

 Stockport County endured a dismal season despite the high-profile appointment of Carlton Palmer as manager, and fell into Division Two.
 Barnsley also went down, despite a play-off final appearance only two years previously.
 The final relegation spot was filled by Crewe, who for once were unable to pull off a survival act.